bcgov/bcgov-sso-theme/README.md

 Under Construction !!!

-*Tip*: Copy the theme to the default theme location in and then use the admin (web) interface to change the theme for your realm.
+*Tip*: Copy the `bcgov` directory to the default theme location in SSO, then use the admin (web) interface to change the theme for your realm.

 ## How to Contribute